Bigardcode/Mutation_Circular_plot/README.md

 single type of mutation;there are many different types of mutations.
 Mutation rates are given for specific classesof mutations.
 Point mutations are a class of mutations which are changes to a single base.Missense and Nonsense mutations are two subtypes of point mutations.
-The rate of these types of substitutions can be further subdivided into a mutation spectrum which describes the influence of the genetic context on the mutation rate
+The rate of these types of substitutionscan be further subdivided into a mutation spectrum which describes the influence of the genetic context on the mutation rate

 ### Installation and load R libraries